 Europe flooding toll over 180 as rescuers dig deeper

 BERLIN (AP) — The death toll from flooding in Western Europe has climbed above 180 after rescue workers dug deeper into debris left by receding waters.
-Police put the toll from the hard-hit Ahrweiler area of western Germany’s Rhineland-Palatinate state at 110 and say the number may still rise.
-In neighboring North Rhine-Westphalia state, Germany’s most populous, 45 people were confirmed dead, including four firefighters.
+Police put the toll from the hard-hit Ahrweiler area of western Germany’s Rhineland-Palatinate state at more than 110 and say the number may still rise.
+The death toll in neighboring North Rhine-Westphalia state is 45 people including four firefighters.
 And Belgium has confirmed 27 casualties.
 Chancellor Angela Merkel is due to visit Schuld, a village near Ahrweiler that was devastated by the flooding.
 There was flooding Saturday night in the German-Czech border area, across the country from where last week’s floods hit, and in Germany’s southeastern corner and over the border in Austria.